CNC machines at a glance

 If you are interested in more details of such a machine, one question always comes up: “What do CNC machines cost?”

-Much more important than the price are your wishes and requirements.
-The more precisely you know what you require to be satisfied, the more accurate a suitable offer can be made.
+Much more important than the question of the price should be the point of wishes and requirements.
+The more precisely you know what demands a machine has to fulfil to satisfy you, the more precisely a corresponding offer will be designed.

 The most important criteria when buying CNC machines: